 In this case, instead of taking impressions of the affected tooth, a scanning device known as “wand” is utilized to take photographs of the tooth.
 These photographs are uploaded onto computer software that makes 3-D model of the affected tooth.
 This 3-D model is then used to create a permanent ceramic dental crown on the same day.
 This method is called the computer-aided design (CAD) and the manufacturing of the permanent dental crown can be completed in about 15 minutes so the permanent crown can be quickly inserted.

-If you need more information on dental crown Houston procedures, kindly contact us today.
+If you need more information on procedure of dental crown Houston, kindly contact us today.